pisv/gethandly.wiki-playground/Step-Four.md

 it would display the same kind of elements as the **Foo Navigator**.
 Basically, we've got a model and would like to have a number of views of it.

-Our `FooOutlinePage` will use the existing content and label providers, and will refresh itself when a Foo model change affects its input.
-It will also update the input whenever the corresponding editor input changes.
+The `FooOutlinePage` will use existing content and label providers, and will refresh itself when its contents is affected by a change in the Foo model.
+It will also reset its input when the corresponding editor input changes.

 ```java
 // package org.eclipse.handly.internal.examples.basic.ui.outline